 Data Structure is a process to organize and manipulate data.
 In addition to this, it also describes the relationship between them.
-Furthermore, it is a central part of many computer science algorithms as programmers find it easy to handle data inefficient way.
+Furthermore, it is a central part of many computer science algorithms as programmers find it easy to handle data in an efficient way.

-2. Tell us about various operations performed on different data structure?
+3. Tell us about various operations performed on different data structures?

 The following operations are performed on different data structures.